puppetlabs/puppetlabs-helm/README.md

 ##### `host`

-Address of Tiller.
+Address of tiller.
 Overrides $HELM_HOST

 Default: `undef`

 ##### `kube_context`

-Name of the kubeconfig context to use
+The name of the kubeconfig context.

 Default: `undef`

 ##### `path`

-Values for PATH environment variable
+Values for the PATH environment variable.

 Default: `undef`

 ##### `tiller_namespace`

-Namespace of Tiller
+Namespace of tiller.

 Default: `kube-system`

 #### `helm::chart`

-Manages the deployment of helm charts
+Manages the deployment of the Helm charts.

 ##### `ensure`

-A flag to determine whether a chart should be deployed
+Specifies whether a chart is deployed.

 Values: `'present','absent'`